digitalservicebund/digitalcheck-apps/doc/adr/0004-make-pipeline-dynamic.md

 ## Decision

 We will build a modular pipeline that takes into consideration whose applications code changed.
-We will only run E2E tests, A11y tests, build and deployment steps for these applications.
-However, we will install dependencies, audit licenses, check format, lint, check types and run unit tests globally, as these steps are less time sensitive.

 We will use a shared pipeline file that employs [dorny/paths-filter](https://github.com/marketplace/actions/paths-changes-filter) with application specific path filters.
 The output is used as part of a matrix strategy to run the steps for all applications whose code changed.
+If the code of the shared packages changed, we will first [check and test](/.github/workflows/check-and-test.yml) the shared code, and then [check, test, build and deploy](/.github/workflows/test-build-deploy.yml) all applications.
+If only the code of an application changed, we will only run the steps for that application.
+This way, even if a deployment fails, future fixes will lead to the required deployments.

 To mitigate the twofold issue of git conflicts and pending deployments being cancelled, we will implement a solution consisting of two parts described in the context: